ryotayama/hayaemon_windows/readme/en/readme.txt

  Installation
 ------------------------------------------------------------------------------

- There is no installer, so extract on any directory.
+ Use the installer or extract zip on any directory.

- To uninstall this software, delete all files you downloaded.
-This software don't write to the registry.
+ To uninstall this software, uninstall in ControlPanel or delete all files you extracted and placed.
+This software doesn't write to the registry.

 ------------------------------------------------------------------------------
  Manual
 ------------------------------------------------------------------------------